rancher/elemental-docs/docs/customizing.md

 * additional hooks file to copy binaries into the persistent storage and to install them
 * additional Elemental client configuration file to point hooks file location

-Lets create an `overlay` directory to create the directory tree that needs to be added into the ISO root.
+Let's create an `overlay` directory to create the directory tree that needs to be added into the ISO root.
 In that case the `overlay` directory could contain:

 ```yaml showLineNumbers